akuspel/odin-tiled/README.md

 Note: Base64 is not supported, only CSV is.

 ## Example
-There is an example of a basic 2d platformer in the [example](example/) folder.
+There is an example in the [example](example/) folder.
 It uses raylib for the tilemap rendering.

 ## Contributing
 Contributions are welcome!